 Historic Architecture on Arlington Place

 A long Georgian-revival style building stretches down the little neighborhood street of Arlington Place.
 It was originally designed as an “Eleanor Club,” which were female-only boarding houses in Chicago.
-A progressive philanthropist named Ina Robertson founded the Eleanor Women’s Foundation to aid working women in the city, and part of their program was to provide housing for Chicago women.
+A progressive philanthropist named Ina Robertson founded the Eleanor Women’s Foundation.
+It aimed to aid working women and part of their program was to provide housing for Chicago women.
 This historic organization had residences in Chicago all the way until 2001, when the last Eleanor residence quietly closed its doors.

-Edwin H. Clark designed the boarding house and he is also known for other examples of residential architecture in Chicago’s Lincoln Park neighborhood, such as the Lincoln Park Zoo’s Reptile House and the Lincoln Park Cultural Center.
-Today, that building houses the Chicago Getaway Hostel, which gives a great chance to stay in a historic building in a happening neighborhood.
+Edwin H. Clark designed the boarding house.
+His most famous designs are the Lincoln Park Zoo’s Reptile House and the Lincoln Park Cultural Center.
+Today, the old building houses the Chicago Getaway Hostel, which gives a great chance to stay in a historic building in a happening neighborhood.

 The hostel building is today part of the Arlington-Deming Historic District.
 Another interesting building in the neighborhood is at 546 W. Deming Place.
-It is another style of residential architecture in Chicago: apartment building but from a more modern era.
-This piece of residential architecture is known as the infamous “four-plus-one.”
+This apartment building is a classic example of the once-controversial “four-plus-one” style.
 Jerome Soltan invented this economic style of apartment building in the 1960s and 70s.
 It consists of a five-story building with the bottom floor as a parking lot and lobby and the other four floors above as apartments.

 Old and Modern Side by Side

-While the four-plus-one sounds basic and familiar in many American cities, this style is uniquely Chicago as it is designed around the unique city zoning codes and lot regulations to essentially be the most bang for your buck.
-The parking lot and lobby level is designed to sit below grade and is only 7′ in height.
+While the four-plus-one sounds basic and familiar in many American cities, this style is uniquely Chicago.
+It is designed around the unique city zoning codes and lot regulations to maximize owner profit.
+The parking lot and lobby level sit below grade and are only 7′ in height.
 Thus, parking is in a basement.
 The five-story building is therefore official four-stories.
 Very useful for sneaking around city zoning laws!
 These buildings exist primarily along the lakeshore, a.k.a. prime sections of real estate.
 This particular four-plus-one in Lincoln Park has 24 apartments.
 That’s a lot of density on the site of one single-family home.

-From chateau-inspired mansions to efficient profit-making design, the Lincoln Park neighborhood has more than a handful of interesting examples of Chicago’s distinct residential buildings worth a jaunt down the pretty, tree-covered side streets.
+From chateau-inspired mansions to efficient profit-making design, the historic architecture in Lincoln Park has more than a handful of interesting examples of Chicago’s distinct residential buildings worth a jaunt down the pretty, tree-covered side streets.

 –Jenn Harrman, Tour Guide